idesis-gmbh/BareBrowser/app/_root/README.md

 - Logging of URLs.
 - Restricting access to a set of predefined URLs.
 - Open a URL or, if it is are already opened, execute some JavaScript in the page instead.
+- Use/add/remove custom URL parameters to execute special tasks.
 - Run tests on a page.
 - Modify the user agent for a URL.
 - Redirect a URL to another URL.